-This account consists of deposits made to property owners for the acquisition of parcels of land for which the use is currently undetermined.
-Deposits for purchased land amounted to P1,111.79 million and P1,409.48 million as of September 30, 2023 and December 31, 2022.
+This account consists of deposits made to property owners for the acquisition of parcels of land and the use of which is currently undetermined.
+Deposits for purchased land amounted to ₱1,111.80 million and ₱1,409.48 million as of September 30, 2023 and December 31, 2022, respectively.

-In 2023, the Group purchase land in Batulao will be developed into a to a residential house and lot to be held for sale in the future.
-The related deposit for purchase land for the property, amounting to $$\mathbb{P}297.69$$ million, was applied as part of the payment for the purchase land.
+In 2023, the Group purchased land in Batulao will be developed into a residential house and lot to be held for sale in the future.
+The related deposit for purchase land for the property, amounting to ₱ 297.69 million, was applied as part of the payment for the purchase land and was transferred to real estate inventories (see Note 8).